whoisarjen/recruitment-tast-fetch-photos/README.md

-Simple app to catch api, manipulate received data and show it on desktop as 3 columns.
+Simple app to catch api, manipulate received data and shows it on desktop as 3 columns.

 ## Starting project